rlouch2/SnipeSharp/SnipeSharp.PowerShell/docs/en-US/Set-SnipeCompany.md

 Accept wildcard characters: False
 ```

-### -ShowResponse
+### -Overwrite
-If present, write the response from the Api to the pipeline.
+If present, completely overwrite all properties the remote object with the current or provided values.

+The provided object will be fetched, its values updated with the ones provided to the cmdlet, then all values given to the API.

 ```yaml
 Type: SwitchParameter